The Best Cheap Kids Bikes

 STANDOUT FEATURE: Available in many different wheels sizes to dial in for the perfect fit for your child.

-About the Schimm Koen
+About the Schwinn Koen

 Schwinn Elm

-SIZES AVAILABLE: 12 inch, 14 inch, 16 inch, 18 inch, 20 inch
+SIZES AVAILABLE: 12 inch, 14 inch, 16 inch, 18 inch

 STANDOUT FEATURE: Available in many different wheels sizes to dial in for the perfect fit for your child.
 Also, it comes with a basket!